 Overview

-Take a deep dive into one of our research areas, such as communications and sensing, electrical power and control systems and railways systems engineering, unlocking countless senior level opportunities in academia and industry with the Electronic, Electrical and Systems Engineering programme at the University of Birmingham
+Take a deep dive into one of our research areas, such as communications and sensing, electrical power and control systems and railways systems engineering, unlocking countless senior level opportunities in academia and industry with the Electronic, Electrical and Systems Engineering degree offered by the University of Birmingham

 Career opportunities